AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 // Spawn your shards
 manager.spawn();

-// The shardCreate event is emitted when a shard is created
+// The shardCreate event is emitted when a shard is created.
-// You can use it for something like logging shard launches manager.on('shardCreate', (shard) => console.log(`Shard ${shard.id} launched`));
+// You can use it for something like logging shard launches. manager.on('shardCreate', (shard) => console.log(`Shard ${shard.id} launched`));
 ```